Countries and regions

 - improved Rules of Origin for processed fisheries products from the Pacific which could boost development in the region

 Economic Partnership Agreements set out to help African Caribbean and Pacific (ACP) countries to improve their trade.

 - Importing into the EU from the Pacific region

 - EU trade defence measures on imports from the Pacific region

 - Exporting from the EU to the Pacific region

-- The EU is present on the ground in the Pacific (EU Delegations in Fiji, Papua New Guinea, the Solomon Islands, Vanuatu)
+- The EU is present on the ground in the Pacific (EU Delegations in Fiji, Papua New Guinea and the the Solomon Islands

 - Trade relations are part of the EU's overall political and economic relations with the African, Caribbean and Pacific Group of States

 - African, Caribbean and Pacific Group of States website

 - Fiji, Papua New Guinea, Samoa, Solomon Islands, Tonga and Vanuatu are WTO members.